 There I go tartin’ it up again.
 If it looks like pizza and smells like pizza, well then, damn it!
 It’s pizza!
 GF-puff pastry pizza that is And by the way, the Italian peperoncino seasoning I added to the vegan parmesan, has the same herbs and spices used to make Italian sausage.
-So in a way, I’m having my cake—or in this case pizza—and eating it, too.
+So in a way, I’m having my cake—or in this case, pizza—and eating it, too.
 Who said pizza had to be made with wheat flour and topped with meat and cheese.
-This is gourmet pizza.
-And if Wolfgang Puck can revolutionize pizza, then by George, so can I. The puff pastry was lying around in my freezer waiting to be turned into something wonderfully delicious, and since I wasn’t in the mood for dessert, and had a few Roma tomatoes hanging out and some leftover pesto, I said, why not?
+This is a gourmet pizza.
+And if Wolfgang Puck can revolutionize pizza, then by George, so can I. The puff pastry was lying around in my freezer waiting to be turned into something wonderfully delicious.
+Since I wasn’t in the mood for dessert and had a few Roma tomatoes hanging out along with some leftover pesto, I said, why not?
 So there you have it, gourmet pizza on the fly.

 Recipe notes: What you will need: Foil lined sheet pan.
 Active prep time 5-minutes.
 Total cooking time 1-hour.
 Yields 4-servings or cut into squares and serve as hors d’ oeuvres.
 Difficulty level: Easy